 (2)Traditional translation is inefficient

-The old workflow — copy → switch to a translation app → paste → read the translation → switch back to WhatsApp — is cumbersome.
-For long chats or multiple messages, it’s very inconvenient.
+The old workflow — copy → switch to a translation app → paste → read → return — is cumbersome.
+A Translator for WhatsApp solves this by translating directly within chats.

 (3)High requirement for real-time interaction